-Please Note: It would be helpful if you could mention where you live in the country so that we can signpost you to the most appropriate help.
+Please Note: It would be helpful if you could mention where you live in the country so that we can signpost you to the most appropriate local help.

 Letters that are received by the Helpline will be shredded once the enquiry has been answered.
 We regret that we cannot send information to third parties without their consent.